 We now apply the Kepler map approach to real celestial bodies.
-Among the solar system bodies, there exists quite a marked size border line between the close-to-spherical large bodies and the essentially ellipsoidal (potato-like) small bodies.
-This border lies at R = 300-500 km, where R is the characteristic radius of the body (see Figures 1-2 in Melnikov & Shevchenko 2010).
+Among the Solar system bodies, there exists quite a marked size border line between the close-to-spherical large bodies and the essentially ellipsoidal (potato-like) small bodies.
+This border lies at R = 300-500 km, where R is the characteristic radius of the body (see figures 1-2 in Melnikov & Shevchenko (2010)).

-Moreover, asteroids and cometary nuclei usually resemble dumb-bells, i.e., they are more like dumb-bells than ellipsoids.
-A well-known example is the nucleus of comet 67P/ Churyumov-Gerasimenko, the target of the Rosetta mission (Jorda et al. 2016).
-Another example is asteroid 25143 Itokawa (Figure 1), the target of the Hayabusa mission (Fujiwara et al. 2006).
+Moreover, usually asteroids and cometary nuclei resemble dumb-bells, i.e., they are more like dumb-bells than ellipsoids.
+A well-known example is the nucleus of comet 67P/Churyumov-Gerasimenko, the target of the Rosetta mission (Jorda et al. 2016).
+Another example is asteroid 25143 Itokawa (Fig. 1), the target of the Hayabusa mission (Fujiwara et al. 2006).
 In fact, several asteroids are observed to have a bilobed shape; in particular, 243 Ida among them, is famous to have a small natural satellite.
-The satellite, named Dactyl, moves in an orbit prograde with the rotation of Ida, with a very small inclination ( $i < 8^{\circ}$ Petit et al. 1997) with respect to the equatorial plane of Ida.
+The satellite, named Dactyl, moves in an orbit prograde with the rotation of Ida, with a very small inclination ($i < 8^{\circ}$ Petit et al. 1997) with respect to the equatorial plane of Ida.

-Asteroid 243 Ida can be approximately described as a symmetric dumb-bell ( $\mu = 1/2$ ).
-As follows from data presented in Belton et al. (1995, 1996) and Petit et al. (1997), Ida resembles an aggregate of two merged bodies with the ratio of masses $m_2/m_1 \simeq 1$ (Petit et al. 1997).
-We set the density $\rho$ and the rotation period $P{\text{rot}} = 2\pi/\omega$ of the asteroid, respectively, to be equal to 2.24 g cm-3 (Petit et al. 1997) and 4.63 hr (Vokrouhlický et al. 2003).
-Using formula (1), the corresponding spinning frequency for Ida is $\omega \simeq 0.953\omega_0$ .
-Besides, for the twin binary, consisting of two tangent spherical masses m, one has $\rho \pi d^3/3 = 2m = M$ , where M and d are, respectively, the total mass and size of the dumb-bell.
-Therefore, for Ida, one has $d \simeq 24.9$ km.
+Asteroid 243 Ida can be approximately described as a symmetric dumb-bell ($\mu = 1/2$).
+As follows from data presented in Belton et al. (1995); Belton et al. (1996); Petit et al. (1997), Ida resembles an aggregate of two merged bodies with the ratio of masses $m_2/m_1 \simeq 1$ (Petit et al. 1997).
+We set the density ρ and the rotation period $P{\rm rot} = 2\pi/\omega$ of